hnucamendi/codingCheatSheet/JavaScript/README.md

 # Installation and configuration

-Here are the installation steps to get you started writing some code and some recommended configurations that I like to setup personally when coding on a new computer.
-I am not super familiar with Linux, so I wont yet include that, ill add instructions for linux at a later date.
+Here are the installation steps to get you started writing some code and some recommended configurations that I like to set up personally when coding on a new computer.
+I am not super familiar with Linux, so I won't yet include that, ill add instructions for Linux at a later date.

 ## Brew | Mac

-Brew makes installing packages a lot easier than the classic method of goining to the website looking for the link and installing something.
-So ill walk through how to install Brew, since its something that I always use when setting up on a new computer
+Brew makes installing packages a lot easier than the classic method of going to the website looking for the link and installing something.
+So ill walk through how to install Brew, since its something that I always use when setting up a new computer

 1. First go to the official [Brew Website](https://brew.sh/) and check it out, there is no download link here.
 2. Then run this command in your terminal: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-3. Now your terminal will begin the installation process, at some point it may ask you to `press enter` or to `type an action` so keep an eye on the installation.
+3. Now your terminal will begin the installation process, at some point, it may ask you to `press enter` or to `type an action` so keep an eye on the installation.

-Note: if you are on an M1 or any other ARM based CPU (M1, M2 ...) you may be prompted to type in another two commands once the installation finishes
+Note: if you are on an M1 or any other ARM-based CPU (M1, M2 ...) you may be prompted to type in another two commands once the installation finishes

 - `echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile`
 - `eval "$(/opt/homebrew/bin/brew shellenv)"`

 ## VSCode | Mac

-First, go to the official [VSCode Website](https://code.visualstudio.com/), and you should arrive at a screen like this (may change in the future).
+First, go to the official [VSCode Website](https://code.visualstudio.com/), and you should arrive at a screen like this (which may change in the future).

 1. Once on a screen click on the `Download Mac Universal` Button
    ![step1](./img/install/mac/vscode/step1.png)
-2. From there a installation should install and you can go ahead and place the file on your `Desktop` for now.
+2. From there installation should install and you can go ahead and place the file on your `Desktop` for now.
    ![step2](./img/install/mac/vscode/step2.png)
 3. Once you place the file on your `Desktop` you should now have a zip file, double click on it to unzip the file, and then you should see the `VSCode` App.
 When you get the app open up your `Finder` and place `VSCode` in the `application` folder
    ![step3](./img/install/mac/vscode/step3.png)

-Thats it, you know have VSCode installed, I recommend once you start up VSCode, to install `code` you can do this by:
+That's it, you know have VSCode installed, I recommend once you start up VSCode, to install `code` you can do this by:

 1. Press `Command + Shift + P`
    ![step4](./img/install/mac/vscode/step4.png)
 2. type in `code`
    ![step5](./img/install/mac/vscode/step5.png)
-3. From here you may get a pop up asking you to type in your password, once you type it in you should get a `successfully installed` message
+3. From here you may get a pop-up asking you to type in your password, once you type it in you should get a `successfully installed` message
 4. This will allow us to open up a folder from our terminal using the `code` keyword like so
    ![step5](./img/install/mac/vscode/step6.png)
 5. When running this command it opens the directory that we are in as the root in VSCode, and from here we can get started on writing some code!